Posts

 2. Automation

-Whenever possible, tap automated solutions for distributing software, updates, and services.
-Centrally managed IT services save you time and money, prevent mistakes or missed updates, and remove an IT burden from individual users.
+Whenever possible, tap automated solutions or managed cloud security systems for distributing software, updates, and services.
+Strong remote users support systems include centrally managed IT services that can save you time and money, prevent mistakes or missed updates, and remove an IT burden from individual users.

 3. Upgrades